 - Ignoring or excluding victim

-- Extramarital affairs or provocative behavior with opposite sex
+- Extramarital affairs or provocative behavior with the opposite sex

 - Teasing victim or using sarcasm to put down